|Instructor:||Dr. David R. Burgess|

 Instructor: Dr. David R. Burgess, firstname.lastname@example.org, http://www.rivier.edu/chemistry

-Text: No text is required, but each student is required to use a bound laboratory notebook.
+Text: No text is required, but each student is encouraged to use a bound laboratory notebook.

 The second semester chemistry laboratory will focus on problem solving, critical thinking and logical reasoning in scientific experimentation.
-In addition the laboratory will provide each student the opportunity to re-enforce the topics covered in lecture and extend their chemical knowledge base by:
+In addition the laboratory will provide each student the opportunity to re-enforce the topics covered in lecture and extend their chemical knowledge base.

 The final grade will be determined by averaging all of the assignments given during the semester.
 Each assignment will carry equal weight.

 All data should be recorded in a bound laboratory notebook.
 It is also a good idea to write a preliminary report in your notebook, before doing the experiment, when possible.
 A separate report, based on the notebook material, is required for each student.
-The reports are due one week after completion of the experiment or as assigned.
+The reports are due the next week after completing the laboratory at the beginning of your laboratory section.
 Late reports will be penalized*.
 Some reports may require a modified format.
 This will be discussed in class for each laboratory or exercise.
 It is expected that all written material will be grammatically correct.
 A word processor should be used (equations and the like can be hand written).

 All students are required to know and abide by the safety rules for the laboratory as explained in class and summarized in the document "Safety In The Chemistry Laboratory."